AuroraChain/paxboards/README.md

 ### Post

 Post is a simple object class which encapsulates a given post.
-Boards can be asked for their posts, and when you provide a calling player, it will annotate each DefaultPost with an 'unread' property as to whether or not that property has been read.
+Boards can be asked for their posts, and when you provide a calling player, it will annotate each Post with an 'unread' property as to whether or not that property has been read.

 It supports some simple tools to check whether or not a player has access to perform a given operation.

 ## TODO

 * The DefaultBoard/Post APIs could be cleaned up considerably; we shouldn't be dipping into the models' `db_*` fields for basic access outside of the classes themselves.
-* The web interface also seriously needs better templates.
-It's kind of ugly right now.
 * The helpfile for bboard could be a lot better.
 * As this was my first major Evennia code and I was just off in my own corner with it, there's probably places I could've done things more 'properly'.
+For instance, DefaultBoard doesn't really need to be set up as a defaulted subclassable typeclass.